thehale/gource_org/README.md

  - Set the `token` to the token you created in the [setup](#setup).
  - Set the `organization` to the GitHub username of the org whose repos you want to animate.

+## License

+This project is licensed under the [Mozilla Public License v2.0](./LICENSE)

+Note, however, that it requires `gource` and `ffmpeg` to be installed on your system.
+Since `gource` is licensed under GPL-3.0, the combined work may need to be used under the terms of the GPL-3.0 (consult a lawyer for your specific case).